hhandika/genomic-code-snippets/README.md

 # genomic-code-snippets
 This repo contains random code snippets I wrote to process high-throughput sequencing data.
+Expect it to grow as I start spending more time analysing my data.

 ## Usage